RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > ResetHacker team leaders assigned a task to create NDA and automate the work of ResetHacker Community.

 - 7th November 2020
-> ResetHacker announced his Monthly webinar series to promote pentesting and improve bug hunting.
+> ResetHacker announced his **Monthly webinar series** to promote pentesting and improve bug hunting.

-> Team leader of ResetHacker & CTF players received an HTB VIP access from Board of Directors of ResetHacker.
+> Team leader of ResetHacker & CTF players received an HTB VIP access as a gift from Board of Directors of ResetHacker.

-> ResetHacker launches RHv3.0 to enhance the knowledge of team members and reduced the daily contribution inside the Community to 3hr per week.
+> ResetHacker launches **RHv3.0** to enhance the knowledge of team members and reduced the daily contribution inside the Community to 3hr per week.

 - 21st October 2020
 > ResetHacker received a Gift from **Spyspe**.

 - 18th October 2020
 > RH_CCID officially launched the cybercrime report portal to take query for the investigation.
-> ResetHacker CTF creators (Cyberknight, Mr.Unstoppable and Thehackercrew) volunteered bsidesmaharastra by creating challenges in the event.
+> ResetHacker team of CTF creators (Cyberknight, Mr.Unstoppable and Thehackercrew) volunteering bsidesmaharastra by creating challenges in the event.

 - 17th October 2020
-> ResetHacker got an invitation to become a Community partner of Bsidemaharasha.
+> ResetHacker received an invitation to be the a **Community partner** of Bsidemaharasha.
-> ResetHacker notified team regarding the invitation we receive from Founder of Bsidemaharasha to creator CTF challenges for their upcoming event.
+> ResetHacker notified the team leaders regarding the invitation we receive from Founder of Bsidemaharasha to creator CTF challenges for their upcoming event.

 - 7th October 2020
-> ResetHacker announced the partnership giveaway with Spyspe.
+> ResetHacker announced the partnership giveaway in collaboration with **Spyspe.**

 - 5th October 2020
-> The ResetHacker Show(Host:@Cryptonic007 & Mod: @Encryptor) got appreciated by **Integrity** in "Top 20 bug bounty YouTube channels to follow in 2020!"
+> The ResetHacker Show, a series of interview by ResetHacker received an appreciation from **Integrity** in "Top 20 bug bounty YouTube channels to follow in 2020!"
-> **Intigriti** awarded **ResetHacker** with €133 Swag Voucher and appreciate the hard work of ResetHacker Team.
+> **Intigriti** rewarded **ResetHacker** with €133 Swag Voucher and appreciate the hard work of ResetHacker Team.

 - 2nd October 2020
-> ResetHacker team got appreciated from the board of directors by receiving a certificate for the contributions to the RESTCON.
+> ResetHacker team and leaders got appreciated from the board of directors with a **certificate of contributions** for the RESTCON Event.

 - 1st October 2020
-> ResetDeveloper (team leader Altaf Shaikh) announced his 1st webinars on "Importance of Python and cybersecurity."
+> ResetDeveloper (leading the ResetDeveloper department: Altaf Shaikh) announced his 1st webinars on "Importance of Python and cybersecurity."

 - 29th September 2020
-> ResetHacker Partnered with Cyber Jagrithi for 30 days cyber awareness campaign.
+> ResetHacker Partnered with Cyber Jagrithi for **30 days cyber awareness campaign** to aware pepople about cybersecurity, cybercrime and cyberbullying.

 - 6th September 2020
 > ResetHacker assigned the task to RESTCON team to deliver certificates and price to the CTF winners.

-> ResetDeveloper scheduled an meeting to Creating an incident respond team for RESETHACKER website.
+> ResetHacker is working with ResetDeveloper department to Create an **incident respond team** for RESETHACKER website.

 - 4th September 2020
-> ResetHacker Community assigned the task to RESTCON team to deliver certificates and letter of appreciation to the speakers.
+> ResetHacker assigned the task to RESTCON team to deliver certificates and letter of appreciation to the speakers.

 - 1 September 2020
-> Announcement for RESETCON CTF winners.
+> ResetHacker assigned the task to RESTCON team to Announce the CTF winners.

 - 30 August 2020
-> 14hr jeopardy based CTF Competition.
+> RESTHACKER 14hr jeopardy based RESTCON CTF Competition is Live.

 > Statistics of CTFd platform are 626 Team,1.1k individual.